Apple's iPhone 13 and 13 Mini build on a working formula | CNN Underscored

 Apple is sticking with a flat candy bar-like design that is a modern take on earlier iPhones.
 Flat aluminum edges build out the hull, with a screen on the front and a glossy glass back.

-You’ll charge the iPhone 13 or 13 Mini through the Lightning port on the bottom, which is flanked by speakers, or wireless charging on the back.
+You’ll charge the iPhone 13 or 13 Mini through the Lightning port on the bottom, which is flanked by speakers or wireless charging on the back.
 Lastly, the SIM card slot is on the lower left side.
 There’s also no headphone jack, but you shouldn’t be expecting one since Apple ditched it with the iPhone 7.
 As for colors, you get your pick out of five and they’re all pretty muted.
-Apple’s never followed the flashy route of other OEMs like Samsung or OnePlus; the iPhone’s has always been a little quieter.
-The 13 and 13 Mini come in blue, Midnight (black), pink, (PRODUCT) RED and Starlight (a light silver).
-The iPhone 13 and 13 Mini are both IP68 rated for submersion in water or other liquids up to a meter for as long as 30 minutes.
+Apple’s never followed the flashy route of other OEMs like Samsung or OnePlus; the iPhone has always been a little quieter.
+The 13 and 13 Mini come in blue, Midnight (black), pink, Product Red and Starlight (a light silver).
+The iPhone 13 and 13 Mini are both IP68 rated for submersion in water or other liquids up to 1 meter for as long as 30 minutes.
 That also means it can handle spills of all sorts.

-One big thing to note — the main camera module on the back of the 13 Mini and 13 is physically larger.
-This is to accommodate the upgraded camera hardware, but it does result in you needing to specifically get a case for the iPhone 13 Mini (not the 12 Mini) and the iPhone 13 (not the 12 or the 13 Pro).
+One big thing to note: The main camera module on the back of the 13 Mini and 13 is physically larger.
+This is to accommodate the upgraded camera hardware, but it does result in you needing to specifically get a case for the iPhone 13 Mini (not the 12 Mini) and the iPhone 13 (not the 12 or 13 Pro).

 Let’s talk about 5G … again

-You’ll really see two main types of 5G on the iPhone 13 and 13 Mini — 5G and 5G UW.
+You’ll really see two main types of 5G on the iPhone 13 and 13 Mini: 5G and 5G UW.
 The former is standard 5G, which truth be told is very similar to 4G LTE.
-It’s the Sub-G network standard which is easier to rollout and gives speeds comparable to 4G LTE — think around 200-300MBps.
-The difference is that it’s a five lane highway compared to a three lane highway, meaning you’ll have ample room and shouldn’t experience slowdowns.
-Verizon and AT&T offer this throughout the country and we successfully connected to it on both devices in New Jersey and New York.
+It’s the Sub-G network standard, which is easier to roll out and gives speeds comparable to 4G LTE — think around 200 to 300 Mbps.
+The difference is that it’s a five-lane highway compared to a three-lane highway, meaning you’ll have ample room and shouldn’t experience slowdowns.
+Verizon and AT&T offer this throughout the country, and we successfully connected to it on both devices in New Jersey and New York.

-So unless you’re in a community with mmWave, it’s really not that mind blowing experience.
-The good news is that opting for an iPhone 13 Mini or 13, does future proof you in that respect.
+So unless you’re in a community with mmWave, it’s really not that mind-blowing of an experience.
+The good news is that opting for an iPhone 13 Mini or 13 does future-proof you in that respect.
 But just don’t buy it for the promise of 5G.

 Bottom line